 Create a physical 3D model

 Architects sometimes make physical 3D models for their projects.
 If this is something you'd be interested in, ask your architect.
 You might also be able to find an architectural model maker in your area.
+Models are usually made from wood or card and are sometimes 3D printed.

 If getting a 3D model made from your house plans is going to come at an extra cost it's well worth it if you’re struggling with how to read a floor plan.
 It's really important that you understand the layout of your future home other wise you won't really know what you're paying to build and you might get a shock when you do see your new home built!